aeonguild/aeonwallet/README.md

 Please report any issues using the app.
 Also, help translating and adding reliable nodes is appreciated.
 Translations available for 中文 aeon wallet.

+## What is Aeon?

+Aeon is a cryptocurrency based on the Cryptonote Protocol.
+It is intended to be a minimal implementation with a goal of less encryption bloat and faster hashing algorithms ([KangarooTwelve](https://keccak.team/kangarootwelve.html)) while maintining the same private transactions and balances.
+Find more information https://github.com/aeonix/aeon.

 ## Thanks.